lnsy-dev/pochade-web-boilerplate/README.md

 ## Creating a New Element

+More information about HTML element: https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements

 ```sh
 npm run new-element
 ```

-This will ask you to enter the name of your
+This will ask you to enter the name of your element, and then it will generate a new element from the selected template.

 ### About Component Names